University of Wisconsin Armory and Gymnasium: Design and early use

-The architects, Conover and Porter, designed the Red Gym with dual purposes in mind: armory and gymnasium.
+The architects, Allan Conover and Lew F. Porter, designed the Red Gym with dual purposes in mind: armory and gymnasium.
 Modifications were made to the plans when a new university president, Charles Adams, insisted that the second floor be capable of accommodating large assemblies.
 Construction began in fall 1892, with T.C.
-McCarthy as general contractor, and was completed in September, 1894.
+McCarthy as general contractor, and was completed in September 1894.
 As originally constructed, the first floor held military offices, an artillery drill room, bowling alleys, a locker room, and a swimming tank.
 The second floor contained a drill hall wide enough to permit a four-column battalion which could also be used for assemblies.
 The third floor was occupied by the gymnasium, which contained a baseball cage, gymnastic apparatus, and rowing machines.
 Two rifle ranges and a running track were on a level a few steps lower than the gym.

 Once complete, the second floor assembly hall was used for many purposes.
 The university held large dances and banquets there, and there students followed the progress of away football games which were manually plotted on a "gridograph" in the days before television.
-It was the scene of speeches by William McKinley, William Jennings Bryan, Eugene Debs, and Upton Sinclair, who promised not to be controversial.
+It was the scene of speeches by William McKinley, William Jennings Bryan, Eugene V. Debs, and Upton Sinclair, who promised not to be controversial.
 The Red Gym hosted the Republican state conventions of 1902 and 1904.

 Republican convention of 1904

 In the late 1800s wealthy businessmen used their influence with politicians to benefit themselves at the expense of the general public; e.g. railroads charged high shipping rates to farmers and small businesses.
 In response, a movement arose aiming to make government serve the public rather than corporations when their interests conflicted.
 This wing of the Republican Party was called the Progressive movement, and for a time it was led by Robert M. La Follette.
-The Progressive Republicans were opposed by the Stalwart Republicans - conservatives allied with big business.
+The Progressive Republicans were opposed by the Stalwart Republicans—conservatives allied with big business.
 In 1900 La Follete ran for governor, calling for limiting railroad shipping rates, abolition of railroad tax breaks, and direct primaries.
 La Follette won, but the Stalwart Republicans retained control of the state senate, resisting his reforms.